St John the Baptist

 ST_JOHN_THE_BAPTIST_CHURCH_appeal_v2.pdf

 Tiffield church did not escape 2020 unscathed.
 The roof and gutters seriously deteriorated over the winter into 2021 and leaks damaged ceilings and plastered walls.
-We are now close to completing the repair work!
+The repairs have now been completed!